What is Marketing Automation?

 - After entering the workflow, they are filtered through different if/then conditions based on certain characteristics.
 The outcomes result in branches that form a tree.

 - Characteristics come in the form of behavior or identity characteristics.
-Behavior characteristics refer to specific actions taken on your website or email campaigns.
+Behavior characteristics refer to specific actions taken on your website or automated emails campaigns.
 Identity characteristics depend on your customer data (e.g. birthdays, account anniversaries, etc.).